Cedar Rapids Tourism Office

-Free and open to the public, visitors can stop in to learn about the role our veterans have played in shaping our community.
+In the heart of Cedar Rapids sits the iconic Veterans Memorial Building.
+Free and open to the public, stop in and stroll through several galleries while learning about the role veterans have played in shaping the community.

 THE BUILDING